 Record your podcast

 I highly recommend recording a pilot episode.
 If it goes well, keep it.
 If it doesn’t, ditch it.
 We ended up scrapping our first show as it was massively ambitious and we simply had too much content for a one hour episode.
 This only became clear after a long recording session and an even longer editing attempt.
 We quickly realised that 10 tracks was a good amount of songs with discussion in between.
-This also nicely divides the labour between us where we choose five tracks each on the weekly theme and do our research independently.
+This also nicely divides the labour between us where we choose five tracks each on the monthly theme and do our research independently.

 It can certainly be challenging listening to your own voice, trying to sound relaxed, or fighting a fit of giggles.
 But the beauty of podcasting is that it is not live so you can edit out any major fluffs.
 One’s improvement rate is massive after a small amount of practice.